cindycolucy/virtual-pet/src/README.md

 The purpose of this game is to feed, water and play with a cat so that he doesn't die.

 Instance Variables:
-hunger
-thirst
+hunger,
+thirst,
 boredom

 Methods:
-boolean "dead" returns true if all conditions are met "feed" decreases hunger instance
+The boolean "dead" returns true if all conditions are met.
+If the hunger, thirst and boredom variables get high enough, your cat cares for himself "Feed fish" decreases hunger instance more than "feed chicken."
-"water" decreases thirst instance
+"Water" decreases thirst instance.
+"Play" decreases boredom instance.
-"play" decreases boredom instance boolean "is.x" returns true if condition is met int "get.x" returns current level of instances tick increases all instances
+The boolean "is.x" returns true if condition is met.
+The int "get.x" returns current level of instances.
+"Tick" increases all instances.

-Loop tick if any instance variable gets to certain level, pet dies
+Loop tick if any instance variable gets to certain level, cat dies.